FurryCoders/falocalrepo-server/README.md

 Fields can be added multiple times and will act as OR options.

-The order field allows to sort the search result.
-By default submissions and journals are sorted by author and ID.
-For a list of possible sorting fields, see [#Submissions](https://gitlab.com/MatteoCampinoti94/FALocalRepo#submissions) and [#Journals](https://gitlab.com/MatteoCampinoti94/FALocalRepo#journals) in the database section of FALocalRepo readme.

 Fields are matched using the SQLite [`like`](https://sqlite.org/lang_expr.html#like) expression which allows for limited pattern matching.
 See [`database` command](https://gitlab.com/MatteoCampinoti94/FALocalRepo#database) for more details.

+The `Sort By` and `Order` selections allow to sort and order results using any field.

 The `/submissions/<username>/` and `/journals/<username>/` paths allow to quickly open a search for submissions and journals by `<username>`. `/search/submissions/<username>/` and `/search/journals/<username>/` are also allowed.

 Results of the search are displayed 50 per page in a table.
 Clicking on any row opens the specific item.
 Clicking on the table headers allows to perform re-sort the search results.

+### Browse

+The `/browse/submissions`, `/browse/journals`, and `/browse/users` paths allow to open a list of all entries in a specific table.
+From there the results can be refined using the search interface.

 ### Submissions & Journals

 Submissions and journals can be accessed respectively at `/submission/<id>` and `/journal/<id>`.
 All the metadata, content and files that are recorded in the database are displayed in these pages.

-Submission files can be accessed at `/submission/<id>/file`.
+Submission files can be accessed at `/submission/<id>/file` or by using the `Download File` or `Download Submission as ZIP` buttons.

+For both submissions and journals it is possible to download a ZIP containing the metadata in a JSON-formatted file and the submission description/journal content in HTML format.
+For submissions, the ZIP file also contains the submission file.
+The ZIP of a submission/journal can be accessed directly using the `/submission/<id>/zip` and `/journal/<id>/zip` paths.